polymer-dart/polymerize/README.md

 ## Disclaimer

-Although very promising this package is based on the ** EXPERIMENTAL DEV COMPILER ** and therefore this is to be considered ** HIGHLY UNSTABLE ** and not ready for production.
+Although very promising this package is based on the **EXPERIMENTAL DEV COMPILER** and therefore this is to be considered **HIGHLY UNSTABLE** and not ready for production.

 Nevertheless it can be though as a POC to demostrate the extremely high potential of this approach for Dart.

+This tool is tested *ONLY* on Linux.
+Should work on other unix based system.
+Probably will not work on windows.

 ## Install